 The key to meeting demand in this labor crisis is not as simple as putting any self-driving forklifts on the facility floor.
 The essence of the solution is adaptability and efficiency.
 Choosing the automated technology that is the best able to meet these goals and produce the highest metrics is the key to holding a competitive advantage.

 Not only is installation easy and mess-free, but the vehicles’ applications have advanced significantly.
-Rather than running laps on a tracks, Vecna Robotics’ self-driving forklifts are able to “work just like operators work”, Huerta explains.
+Rather than running laps on a track, Vecna Robotics’ self-driving forklifts are able to “work just like operators work”, Huerta explains.
 Vecna Robotics’ intelligent AMRs make use of continuous-learning capabilities and cutting-edge software that calculates and assigns the most efficient routes to each truck.
 They use intelligent analytics to navigate effectively in dynamic environments – communicating traffic patterns to one another so that more efficient routes can be assigned.

-With Pivotal, Vecna Robotics’ orchestration software, the robots are monitored in real time, all the time.
-“This traffic management what makes our robots very efficient, and makes sure we’re meeting and exceeding customer expectations,” says Huerta.
+With Pivotal, Vecna Robotics’ orchestration software, the robots are monitored in real-time, all the time.
+“This traffic management is what makes our robots very efficient, and makes sure we’re meeting and exceeding customer expectations,” says Huerta.
 It is this advanced level of technology that enables these self-driving forklifts to be a viable solution for the labor shortage, showing incredible efficiency that reduces the stresses of training and hiring new individuals.

 Automation that Scales with Production is Key to Sustained Success

 The intelligence of the vehicles is vastly important, but scalability is a determining factor in successful automation.
-Both the vehicles and the technological capabilities need to scale easily so that company and fleet can expand without significant growing pains.
+Both the vehicles and the technological capabilities need to scale easily so that the company and fleet can expand without significant growing pains.
 Vecna Robotics’ AMRs can be installed with varying degrees of accompanying automated processes.